microsoft/opensource-management-portal/README.md

   - Variable: `FEATURE_FLAG_ALLOW_UNAUTHORIZED_NEW_REPOSITORY_LOCKDOWN_SYSTEM`
   - Purpose: Allows the "unauthorized new repository lockdown system" to be _available_ as an organization feature flag.
 It does not turn this system on by default in any case.
   - Requirements: the event firehose must be used (there is no equivalent job, to make sure to not accidentially destroy permissions across existing repos)

+- allowUnauthorizedForkLockdownSystem

+  - Variable: `FEATURE_FLAG_ALLOW_UNAUTHORIZED_FORK_LOCKDOWN_SYSTEM`
+  - Purpose: Locks repositories that are forks until they are approved by an administrator
+  - Requirements: depends on the new repo lockdown system already being enabled and in use